sailthru/stolos/scheduler/README.md

   - How do I expect to use this task in my system?
   - How complex is my data pipeline?
 Do I have any branches in my dependency tree?
-If you have a very simple pipeline, you may simply wish to have all `job_id`s be the same across subtasks.
+If you have a very simple pipeline, you may simply wish to have all `job_id` templates be the same across tasks.

 Concept: Bubble Up and Bubble Down